Principles of Innovation: Unlocking Creativity and Driving Progress.

 Once you’ve developed a strong concept, protect it through intellectual property (IP):

 Work with legal professionals to ensure your ideas are safeguarded and ready for commercialization.
 Seriously.
-I can’t count how many inventors I’ve talked with over the years who wish they would have had competent legal advice early on.
+I can’t count how many inventors I’ve talked with over the years who wish they had had competent legal advice early on.

-Innovation is about more than just creativity—it’s about persistence, strategy, and collaboration.
-Whether you’re an individual inventor or part of a larger organization, these principles will help you navigate the challenges of bringing new ideas to life.
+Innovation is about more than just creativity—it’s about persistence, strategy, and working together.
+Whether you’re an individual inventor or part of a larger organization, these principles will help you make your way through the challenges of bringing new ideas to life.

-28 thoughts on “Principles of Innovation: Unlocking Creativity and Driving Progress”
+31 thoughts on “Principles of Innovation: Unlocking Creativity and Driving Progress.”

 1. Pingback: Deadly Inventions: Honoring Inventors Who Risked Everything for Progress